Suzuki Ciaz: Indonesia

 In Indonesia, the Ciaz was introduced in November 2015 and imported from Thailand.
 It was only available in GLX trim, powered with a 1.4-litre K14B petrol engine, and paired with either 5-speed manual or 4-speed automatic transmissions.

 Due to poor sales, Suzuki stopped sending Ciaz to dealers since December 2017.
 But the sales continued with special order scheme until mid-2018.
 Only around 200 units were sold in the country.

-Singapore

-In January 2016, Suzuki launches the Ciaz in Singapore and was sold there as the Ciaz RS.

 Philippines

 In the Philippines, the Ciaz was launched on 13 April 2016.
 It was initially offered in 3 variants; GL M/T, GL A/T and GLX A/T, all offered with the 1.4-litre K14B engine paired with either 5-speed manual transmission (GL only) or 4-speed automatic transmission (GL and GLX).

 The facelifted Ciaz was launched on 9 July 2021.
 It only comes in the solo 1.4 GL trim with 4-speed automatic transmission.

 In March 2022, the Ciaz was discontinued, leaving the Dzire as the only sedan offering in the Suzuki Philippines lineup.